hasnain-kk/SUDOKU/README.md

 	<li>Choose a difficulty level and start playing!</li>
 </ol>

-<h2>📝Gameplay</h2>
-<p>The game has a simple and intuitive interface.
-Players can select a cell on the board and enter a number using the keyboard.
-The game will highlight any conflicting numbers in red and prevent the player from entering an invalid number.
-Players can also use the "hint" button to reveal a correct number for one cell, or the "solve" button to solve the entire puzzle.</p>

 <h2>🤖 Technical Details</h2>
 <p>The Sudoku game is implemented using Java and object-oriented programming concepts.
 It uses the Swing library for the graphical user interface and a backtracking algorithm to generate and solve puzzles.</p>